Political career of Fidel Castro: Reagan and Gorbachev (1980–1990)

 By the 1980s, Cuba's economy was again in trouble, following a decline in the market price of sugar and 1979's decimated harvest.
 Desperate for money, Cuba's government secretly sold off paintings from national collections and illicitly traded for U.S. electronic goods through Panama.
 Increasing numbers of Cubans fled to Florida, who were labelled "scum" by Castro.
-In one incident, 10,000 Cubans stormed the Peruvian Embassy requesting asylum, and so the U.S. agreed that it would accept 3,500 refugees.
-Castro conceded that those who wanted to leave could do so from Mariel port.
-Hundreds of boats arrived from the U.S., leading to a mass exodus of 120,000; Castro's government took advantage of the situation by loading criminals and the mentally ill onto the boats destined for Florida.
-In 1980, Ronald Reagan became U.S. president and then pursued a hard line anti-Castro approach, and by 1981, Castro was accusing the U.S. of biological warfare against Cuba.
+In one incident, 10,000 Cubans stormed the Peruvian Embassy requesting asylum, and the U.S. agreed to accept 3,500 refugees.
+Castro conceded that those who wanted to leave could do so from Mariel port, leading to a mass exodus of 120,000.
+Hundreds of privately owned boats arrived from the U.S. to ferry refugees.
+Castro's government responded to the situation by loading criminals and the mentally ill onto the boats destined for Florida.
+In January 1981, Ronald Reagan became U.S. president and pursued a hardline anti-Castro approach.
+Castro accused the U.S. of biological warfare against Cuba.

 Although despising Argentina's right wing military junta, Castro supported them in the 1982 Falklands War against the United Kingdom and offered military aid to the Argentinians.
 Castro supported the leftist New Jewel Movement that seized power in Grenada in 1979, sent doctors, teachers, and technicians to aid the country's development, and befriended the Grenadine President Maurice Bishop.
 When Bishop was murdered in a Soviet-backed coup by hardline Marxist Bernard Coard in October 1983, Castro cautiously continued supporting Grenada's government.
 However, the U.S. used the coup as a basis for invading the island.
 Cuban construction workers died in the conflict, with Castro denouncing the invasion and comparing the U.S. to Nazi Germany.

 Castro feared a U.S. invasion of Nicaragua and sent Arnaldo Ochoa to train the governing Sandinistas in guerrilla warfare, but received little support from the Soviet Union.
+Reagan supported the contras fighting the Sandanistas, but the U.S. Congress sought to prevent further involvement.